SaskaPetrovic/SasCook/README.md

 <h2 name="key-features">𐙚 Key Features </h2>

 𖤝 **Homepage**
-  - Displays the latest recipe added.
+  - Displays the latest recipe added
-  - Shows a random recipe that can be prepared in under 30 minutes.
+  - Shows a random recipe that can be prepared in under 30 minutes

 𖤝 **Recipes Page**
-  - Displays all available recipes.
+  - Displays all available recipes
-  - Filters by category and ingredients.
+  - Filters by category and ingredients
-  - A search bar to quickly find a recipe.
+  - A search bar to quickly find a recipe

 𖤝 **Recipe Details Page**
   - Full description with ingredients list.
-  - Option to adjust the number of servings, with dynamic recalculation of ingredient quantities.
+  - Option to adjust the number of servings, with dynamic recalculation of ingredient quantities

 𖤝 **User Authentication**
-  - Logged-in users can add, edit, and manage their own recipes.
+  - Logged-in users can add, edit, and manage their own recipes

 𖤝 **Shopping List**
-  - Add missing ingredients from any recipe to a personal shopping list.
+  - Add missing ingredients from any recipe to a personal shopping list
-  - View all your shopping lists in a dedicated tab.
+  - View all your shopping lists in a dedicated tab

 </br>